 The assets of each fund within the Plan are invested under an arrangement with Wells Fargo Bank, N.A. ("Wells"), the trustee.
 All expenses incurred in maintaining the Plan are paid by the Plan unless the Company, at its discretion, elects to pay all or part of these expenses.
 These expenses include fees of the Plan's trustee and third-party administrators.
-Prior to May 31, 2012, the assets of each fund within the plan were invested under an arrangement with Fidelity Management Trust Company ("Fidelity").

 The costs of administering the Plan may be paid by the Plan or by the Company.
 Such expenses shall include the fees of accountants, attorneys and third party administrators.
-For the year ended December 31, 2012, the Plan incurred administrative expenses of \$101,365.
+For the year ended December 31, 2013, the Plan incurred administrative expenses of \$169,771.
 Investment management fees are charged to the Plan as a reduction of investment return and included in the investment income reported by the Plan.